geut/socket-signal/README.md

 - `id: Buffer`: ID of the peer.
 - `sessionId: Buffer`: Unique ID for this connection.
 - `topic: Buffer`: Topic related.
-- `localMetadata: Object`: Your metadata shared with the peer.
-- `metadata: Object`: The remote metadata, belongs to the peer connected to.
+- `metadata: Object`: Metadata object to share with other side.
 - `stream: SimplePeer`: The SimplePeer internal stream.
 - `subscribeMediaStream: boolean`: Set in `true` if you want to use the signal to listen for incoming media streams.
 Default: `false`.